-ENGL-34 INTRODUCTION TO FILM 3.0 UNITS
+ENGL-34 INTRODUCTION TO FILM 3.0 UNITS Transferable to CSU/UC

 Study of film as art and its influence on society including interpretation, criticism, and technical developments; view and discuss full-length feature films.
 Not open for credit to student with credit in HUMAN 34 or THART 34.
 (L)